Apollo program

 Apollo ran from 1961 to 1972, with the first crewed flight in 1968.
-It encountered a major setback in 1967 when an Apollo 1 cabin fire killed the entire crew during a prelaunch test.
-After the first successful landing, sufficient flight hardware remained for nine follow-on landings with a plan for extended lunar geological and astrophysical exploration.
+It encountered a major setback in 1967 when the Apollo 1 cabin fire killed the entire crew during a prelaunch test.
+After the first Moon landing, sufficient flight hardware remained for nine follow-on landings with a plan for extended lunar geological and astrophysical exploration.
 Budget cuts forced the cancellation of three of these.
-Five of the remaining six missions achieved successful landings, but the Apollo 13 landing was prevented by an oxygen tank explosion in transit to the Moon, crippling the CSM.
-The crew barely returned to Earth safely by using the lunar module as a "lifeboat" on the return journey.
+Five of the remaining six missions achieved landings; but the Apollo 13 landing had to be aborted after an oxygen tank exploded en route to the Moon, crippling the CSM.
+The crew barely managed a safe return to Earth by using the Lunar Module as a "lifeboat" on the return journey.
 Apollo used the Saturn family of rockets as launch vehicles, which were also used for an Apollo Applications Program, which consisted of Skylab, a space station that supported three crewed missions in 1973–1974, and the Apollo–Soyuz Test Project, a joint United States-Soviet Union low Earth orbit mission in 1975.

 Apollo set several major human spaceflight milestones.
 It stands alone in sending crewed missions beyond low Earth orbit.
 Apollo 8 was the first crewed spacecraft to orbit another celestial body, and Apollo 11 was the first crewed spacecraft to land humans on one.

-Overall the Apollo program returned 842 lb of lunar rocks and soil to Earth, greatly contributing to the understanding of the Moon's composition and geological history.
-The program laid the foundation for NASA's subsequent human spaceflight capability, and funded construction of its Johnson Space Center and Kennedy Space Center.
+Overall, the Apollo program returned 842 lb of lunar rocks and soil to Earth, greatly contributing to the understanding of the Moon's composition and geological history.
+The program laid the foundation for NASA's subsequent human spaceflight capability and funded construction of its Johnson Space Center and Kennedy Space Center.
 Apollo also spurred advances in many areas of technology incidental to rocketry and human spaceflight, including avionics, telecommunications, and computers.